Graduate Assistantships at SUNY Plattsburgh

 Academic Advisement Alumni Relations

 - Part One - The Graduate Assistantship Application Form

 - Part Two - The employment application on the Human Resource Services webpage, which includes uploading a cover letter and resume.
 Only one cover letter can be submitted, so please speak broadly about your skills and abilities if you are applying to multiple positions.

 Note: You may wish to add a list of references to your resume, or upload an additional document when you apply through Human Resource Services.

 - Graduate assistants must be full-time, matriculated students (enrolled in 12+ credit hours) at the start of the appointment period.
 A graduate student who withdraws or reduces enrollment from full-time to part-time status may jeopardize the stipend and tuition scholarship which affects tuition liability.

 - With permission, exceptions may be granted to the full-time status requirement, allowing a graduate assistant to enroll in 9 credit hours if the assistantship is directly related to the educational program, or when the assistantship is housed within their academic department.
 To request a reduced course load, please complete the following form and submit it to Graduate Admissions: Graduate Assistant Reduced Course Load Request

 - Continuing students need to communicate with their supervisor about renewing their position.
 Assistantships may be renewed for up to two years after the initial appointment, depending on availability of the position and approval of the assistantship supervisor.

-- Maintenance of good academic standing is a requirement for continuation and/or reappointment.
+- Maintenance of good academic standing (3.0 GPA or higher) is a requirement for continuation and/or reappointment.